slsa-framework/slsa/docs/spec/draft/source-requirements.md

 Summary:
 The source is stored and managed through a modern version control system.

-Intended for: Organizations wanting to easily and quickly gain some benefits of SLSA and better integrate with the SLSA ecosystem without changing their source workflows.
+Intended for: Organizations currently storing source in non-standard ways who want to quickly gain some benefits of SLSA and better integrate with the SLSA ecosystem with minimal impact to their current workflows.

 Benefits:
-Version control solves software development challenges ranging from change attribution to effective collaboration.
-It is a software development best practice with more benefits than we can discuss here.

-Requirements: The combination of SCP and VCS MUST provide:
+Migrating to the appropriate tools is an important first step on the road to operational maturity.

+Requirements:

+#### Use modern tools

+The organization MUST manage the source using tools specifically designed to manage source code.
+Tools like Perforce, GitLab, GitHub, Azure Repos are all great examples.

+Storing revisions as differently-named zips in folders on a laptop does not count.

+Branch protection is not required, nor are there any other constraints on the configuration of the tools.

+#### Canonical location

+The source MUST have a location where the "official" revisions are stored and managed.

 #### Revisions are immutable and uniquely identifiable

+This requirement ensures that a consumer can determine that the source revision they have is the same as a canonical revision.
-There exists a deterministic way to identify a particular revision.
+The combination of SCP and VCS MUST provide a deterministic way to identify a particular revision.

-This is usually a combination of the repository ID and revision ID.
+Virtually all modern tools provide this guarantee via a combination of the repository ID and revision ID.

+##### Repository IDs

+The repository ID is generated by the SCP and MUST be unique in the context of that instance of the SCP.

+##### Revision IDs

 When the revision ID is a digest of the content of the revision (as in git) nothing more is needed.
-When the revision ID is a number or otherwise not a digest, then the SCP MUST document how the immutability of the revision is established.
+When the revision ID is a number or otherwise not a digest, then the SCP and VCS MUST document how the immutability of the revision is established.
+The same revision ID MAY be present in multiple repositories.
 See also [Use cases for non-cryptographic, immutable, digests](https://github.com/in-toto/attestation/blob/main/spec/v1/digest_set.md#use-cases-for-non-cryptographic-immutable-digests).

+### Level 2: Branch History

+Summary:
+Clarifies which branches in a repo are consumable and guarantees that all changes to protected branches are recorded.

+Intended for:
+All organizations of any size producing software of any kind.

+Benefits:
+Version control solves software development challenges ranging from attribution to effective collaboration.
+It is a software development best practice with more benefits than we can discuss here.

+Requirements:

+#### Branches

+If the SCP and VCS combination supports multiple branches, the organization MUST indicate which branches are intended for consumption.
+This may be implied or explicit.

+For example, an organization may declare that the `default` branch of a repo contains revisions intended for consumption my protected it.

+They may also declare that branches named with the prefix `refs/heads/releases/*` contain revisions held to an even higher standard.

+They may also declare all revisions are intended to be consumed "except those reachable only from branches beginning with `refs/heads/users/*`."
+This is a typical setup for teams who leverage code review tools.

+##### Continuity

+For all branches intended for consumption, whenever a branch is updated to point to a new revision, that revision MUST document how it related to the previous revision.
+Exceptions are allowed via the [safe expunging process](#safe-expunging-process).

+On VCS like git, the organization MUST enable branch protections that prohibit updating the branch to point to revisions that are not direct descendants of the current revision.
+At a minimum, this typically means preventing "force pushes" and "branch deletion."

+It MUST NOT be possible to delete the entire repository (including all branches) and replace it with different source.
+Exceptions are allowed via the [safe expunging process](#safe-expunging-process).

 #### Identity Management